 The proposal essentially involves a thin metal and glass tower located on the site of the existing Schilling Garden and between three historic structures.
 The project's point tower design minimizes the mass and scale of the building while providing a distinct contrast to the surrounding structures.
-The architect has stated that the traditional "base, middle and top" composition of the two neighboring structures has been recognized architecturally in the project.
+The architect has stated that the project provides the traditional "base, middle and top" composition.
 The base of the building would be clad in pre-cast simulated stone panels with aluminum spandrel panels forming a transition to middle of the building.
 This portion would be mostly greenish glass.
 The top of the building then terminates in a split pyramidal roof form.